coriolinus/transacty/README.md

 ... have been omitted.
 YAGNI for a toy project.

+### Testing

+Integration tests are presented as CSV files in the `inputs/` directory.
+Each input contains an example of the expected output when run with the `--debug` flag.
+There is at least one simple integration test demonstrating each error type.

+I did not write any integration testing code which would run each of these as a distinct test, because that was more work than I wanted to put in at this point.
+That would be an obvious next step.

+Unit tests appear occasionally, for complicated bits.
+These generally use the `proptest` crate to expand the space of inputs tested.

 ### Error Handling

 Errors are generally handled gracefully, with some work put into ensuring stability.
 When run with the `--debug` flag,